hadronized/learn-luminance/src/chapter_3_3.md

 own `Obj` type with our own representation of what an object is.
 We then use [wavefront_obj] to load one object and convert it to our representation.
 Simple.

-All the code above introduces new concepts from [wavefront_obj] that will not be explained because this is not the place in this current wiki.
+All the code you read so far introduced new concepts from [wavefront_obj] that will not be explained because this is not the right place in this current book.
 Nevertheless, no new concept was introduced regarding [luminance].

 > Note: we also use the [try-guard] crate to convert boolean expression to _try_ values.